Pennsylvania sets stage for more HMO liability

 The Oct.
-5 decision also held HealthAmerica responsible under vicarious liability because a family member of the premature infant had called the HMO’s nurse employees on a telephone triage line for medical guidance, and they gave her bad advice.
-This part of the decision could affect all managed care organizations that have nurses on call or medical triage lines.
+5 decision also held HealthAmerica responsible under vicarious liability because Shannon had called the HMO’s nurse employees on a telephone triage line for medical guidance, and they gave her bad advice.
+This part of the decision could affect all managed care organizations (MCOs) that have nurses on call or medical triage lines.

 "Employers can be held liable for vicarious liability where they are responsible for their employees," he explains.
 "But corporate liability means they’re liable for what their independent contractors do."